WETHERBY FESTIVAL COMEDY POEM COMPETITION

-The Wetherby Festival Comedy Poem Competition is back for its second edition.
-We believe that this is the only open-entry funny poem competition in the UK - please email in to correct us if we're wrong!
+The Wetherby Festival Comedy Poem Competition is back for its third edition.
+Welcome to the only funny poem competition in the UK (we reckon)!

 Have you got a poem that'll tickle our sides?